glynester/cv/README.md

 Multiple positions encompassing the whole project lifecycle within very large asset maintenance projects.<br>

 <b>1993 to 1999 </b> Accountancy, internal audit and external audit roles.

+I have a more detailed CV that covers the above roles.

 <div id="Education"><h2><a href="#TOC">Education</a></h2></div>
 Only education relevant to development has been included.